DDXPlus: A New Dataset For Automatic Medical Diagnosis: Evaluation metrics

-This section describes the metrics used to evaluate the implemented agents.
-Let $D$ be the number of patients.
-And let $T^{i}$ be the set of evidences collected by an agent from the $i^{th}$ patient, $Y^i$ be the ground truth differential, and $\hat{Y}^i$ be the pathology distribution generated by the agent for that patient.
+This section describes the metrics used to evaluate the performance of trained agents.
+The differentials generated by the trained models as well as the ground truth differentials are post-processed to remove pathologies whose mass is less than or equal to 0.01.
+This threshold, approved by our collaborating physician, is selected to reduce the size of the differentials by removing highly unlikely pathologies.
+Let $D$ be the number of patients, $T^{i}$ be the set of evidences collected by an agent from the $i^{th}$ patient (including the first evidence provided by the patient), $Y^i$ be the ground truth differential, and $\hat{Y}^i$ be the pathology distribution generated by the agent for that patient.

-\textbf{Interaction Length (IL):} The average interaction length is defined as:
+\textbf{Interaction length (IL):} The average interaction length is defined as:

-\textbf{Differential Diagnosis Recall for top $k$ entries (DDR@$k$): } At the end of an interaction, the agent produces a distribution $\hat{Y}$ over the pathologies.
-We measure whether the top k pathologies $\hat{Y}_k$ extracted from this distribution are also present in the top k pathologies $Y_k$ of the ground truth differential (if the ground truth differential has less than $k$ pathologies, then we set $k$ to the size of the ground truth differential).
-The metric is defined as: